Family Educational Rights and Privacy Act (FERPA)

 The University considers the following to be directory information: name, campus address, e-mail address, home address, telephone number, date and place of birth, academic fields of study, current enrollment (full or part time), dates of attendance, photographs, participation in recognized activities and sports, degrees and awards, weight and height of athletic team members, previous educational agencies or institutions attended, and other similar information.
 The University may publicize or respond to requests for such information at its discretion.
 However, the use of the records for commercial or political purposes is prohibited unless approved by the appropriate dean.

 Currently enrolled students may request that directory information be withheld from disclosure by making a request, in writing, to the appropriate registrar.
-All requests made on or before September 30 will make it possible to have directory information omitted from printed directories.
-Requests made after this date should still be forwarded since they will prevent directory information from being released in the future.
-The University assumes that failure on the part of the student to speciﬁcally request the withholding of any directory information indicates approval of disclosure.
+The University assumes that failure on the part of the student to specifically request the withholding of any directory information indicates approval of disclosure.